valkey-io/iovalkey/README.md

 Sometimes you may want to send a command to multiple nodes (masters or slaves) of the cluster, you can get the nodes via `Cluster#nodes()` method.

-`Cluster#nodes()` accepts a parameter role, which can be "master", "slave" and "all" (default), and returns an array of `Redis` instance.
+`Cluster#nodes()` accepts a parameter role, which can be "master", "slave" and "all" (default), and returns an array of `Valkey` instance.
 For example:

 ```javascript
 // Send `FLUSHDB` command to all slaves: